ssMaritime.com & ssMaritime.net

 P&O’s magnificent liner - SS Himalaya painted by Wallace Trickett

 Wallace Trickett has this superb talent and loves to paint all kinds of vintage transport, but he excels in painting ships be it the great liners or the lesser known ones as well as a variety freighters.
 I highly recommend that you check out his work as they are simply superb.
 At rhe bottom of the page use the links to view the various paintings.
 Although most have been sold, you can commission your most loved ship and these are at reasonable rates and can be shipped worldwide.
-As you ciew the website you will note that he has a special love for Blue Funnel ships and he has painted dozens of them.
+As you view the website you will note that he has a special love for Blue Funnel ships and he has painted dozens of them.
 Enjoy his work!

-Reuben Goossens
+Reuben Goossens.

-Enter Wallace’s website HERE
+Enter Wallace Trickett’s website

-The late Mr. Veldhuis - Maritime Collection
+The Veldhuis Maritime Collection

-ssMaritime in association with Mr Harm Brink of the Netherlands, is honoured to present one of the most magnificent collections of Maritime Art ever presented!
-The Veldhuis Collection features a multitude fine paintings of great Passenger Liners, and other fine ships of the past.
+ssMaritime in association with Mr Harm Brink of the Netherlands is honoured to present one of the most magnificent collections of Maritime Art ever!
+Therefore I am most proud to presentThe Veldhuis Maritime Collection!
+This wonderful multiple page feature offers countless superb works of art covering great Dutch, British, French and other Passenger Liners as well as other fine ships of the past.
+I am sure that every ship lover will be delighted viewing these three pages!
 Enter the collection and enjoy!

 SS Gelria by the late Mr. Sjouke Jan Veldhuis 1918/1997